mleskov123/lab0/README.md

 <h2>Introduction</h2>
 <p>
-  In this assignment you will solve two short problems as a way to familiarize yourself with the Go programming language.
+  In this lab you will solve two short problems as a way to familiarize yourself with the Go programming language.
 We expect you to already have a basic knowledge of the language.
 If you're starting from nothing, we highly recommend going through the <a href="http://tour.golang.org/list">Golang tour</a>
-  before you begin this assignment.
+  before you begin this lab.
 </p>
 <h2>Software</h2>
 <p>